11.6 Merge Sort¶

 Figure 11-11 Merge sort steps

-It can be observed that the recursive order of merge sort is consistent with the post-order traversal of a binary tree.
+The recursive order of merge sort is consistent with the post-order traversal of a binary tree.

 - Post-order traversal: First recursively traverse the left subtree, then recursively traverse the right subtree, and finally process the root node.